 Students in Year 7 undertake a range of different physical education activities that are challenging and engaging, involving a wide variety of movement environments.
 The program seeks to develop in students a greater mastery of a range of motor skills that will enable them to be more successful participants in the complex games and sports that are covered in Years 9 and 10.
 Students are encouraged to work safely, enthusiastically and collaboratively in large and small team situations as well as completing individual tasks.
-Throughout the year students undertake units in aquatics and water safety, athletics, bicycle education, body and spatial awareness, fitness, sports skills and dance.
+Throughout the year students undertake units in aquatics and water safety, athletics, body and spatial awareness, fitness, sports skills and dance.

 Year 8 students are further extended in their motor skill acquisition and have the opportunity to undertake more complex games and sports as their skills progress.
 In Year 8 there is an increasing focus on the decision making components of successful sports performance, with greater exploration of the concepts of strategy planning and tactical decision making.
-The main units of work explored in Year 8 are the same as for Year 7, however, in each case the outcomes required of the students are of a higher standard and the tasks are of a more challenging nature, with greater focus on individual responsibility.
+Whilst the main units of work explored in Year 8 are similar to Year 7, the outcomes required of the students are of a higher standard and the tasks are of a more challenging nature, with greater focus on individual responsibility.